vain/awesome-vain/README.md

 contain:

 	.refresh_timeout: Defaults to 10 seconds.
+	.show_swap: Show amount of used swap space?
+Defaults to false.

 ## mailcheck
 Check Maildirs and show the result in a textbox.
 For example, I have a